 CN: So much consumption of media now happens online.
 What do you think that Corpus—being a physical magazine—provided that the Internet can’t and vice versa?

 PH: Corpus emerged in 2003, just before the explosion of social media, which eventually became far more ubiquitous by the time the last issue was released in 2008.
 Hard copies of Corpus were a visceral and episodic encounter.
 There really wasn’t anything else quite like it in the cultural landscapes of the HIV, art, queer or colored worlds.
 Folks were famished for complex, vulnerable, playful, nuanced and sassy stories about queer men of color compiled in book form.
 People would cherish their copies and share them with friends, colleagues, tricks and lovers.
 We got requests for copies of Corpus from men living in prison, outreach workers from small neighborhood organizations, professors designing groundbreaking courses in sociology, ethnic studies, media studies and community health.
 Not everyone had a cell phone when Corpus first arrived, and very few of those phones had cameras.
 Now almost anyone with a phone and a bit of electronic savvy can post as many selfies, stories and sensibilities as they want to the world.
-So, although it wasn’t that long ago, Corpus addressed a media gap that has shifted.
-We are now operating in somewhat less of a colored queer vacuum now.
-Still, it’s not either/or.
+So, although it wasn’t that long ago, Corpus addressed a gap in representation that has since begun to shift.
+Still, circulation is not either/or.
 Corpus continues to live on online, as free low-res PDFs available on APLA’s site and as used copies for sale in the digital marketplace.